mikeotizels/php-cors/README.md

         },
     ]);

-    // other definitions (eg. for LoggerInterface)...
+    // other definitions (eg, for LoggerInterface)...
 };
 ```